Lake Manyara Safari: First-Timer's Guide for 2026

 This is where Manyara shines.
 Unlike the Serengeti, where you are mostly confined to your vehicle, Manyara offers active adventures.

-The Famous Treetop Canopy Walkway
+The Treetop Canopy Walkway

 Night Game Drives: A Rare Tanzanian Treat